Girls can be more vicious than boys in many ways, especially when they are in middle school and high school

 What a great question.

 I’ve always contended that girls can be more vicious than boys in many ways, especially when they are in middle school and high school.
-Unfortunately, it’s pretty much the same when they leave the nest – but, there’s one interesting twist: women target women most of the time and it’s not considered discrimination.
+Unfortunately, it’s pretty much the same when they leave the nest – but there’s one interesting twist: women target women most of the time, and it’s not considered discrimination.
 It’s considered ‘same gender harassment’.

-If you have a daughter in middle school or high school, or if you can remember back that far (!), think about how girls go after girls.
-They yell and scream, call their targets names, tease, make fun of and spread rumors.
+If you have a daughter in middle or high school, or if you remember back that far (!), think about how girls go after girls.
+They yell and scream, call their targets names, tease, make fun of and spread rumours.
 Girls can be vicious – and when they trot off to college and eventually find themselves in the trenches of life, the female bullying behaviour isn’t much different than it was in seventh or eighth grade.

-”It’s as if we’re back in high school,” she recently told me, as she recounted an incident she remembered from ninth grade.
+“It’s as if we’re back in high school,” she recently told me as she recounted an incident she remembered from ninth grade.

 “She shoved me so hard that my shoulder slammed against the locker door at a weird angle.
 It dislocated and I felt the searing pain as she continued to rant about my talking to her boyfriend.
 The only reason she stopped was because a teacher was walking toward us in the hall.”

 The torment she endures at work is just the same as the torment she endured in high school.
-Sadly, victims of women bullies take a while (or choose not) to report the behaviour to company superiors because they believe it will make matters worse or they will lose their jobs.
-At work, they live in fear on all fronts, and the element of ‘sabotage’ seems ever present.
+Sadly, victims of women bullies take a while or choose not to report the behaviour to company superiors because they believe it will make matters worse or they will lose their jobs.
+At work, they live in fear on all fronts, and the element of ‘sabotage’ seems ever-present.